 With these criteria in mind, you can begin evaluating suppliers to create a shortlist of potential providers.
 Look for providers who can tailor their service offerings to your organisation’s unique needs, rather than companies that provide blanket surfaces with little customisation.

-As you evaluate suppliers, you will find many providers offering other cyber security services that could be useful for your organisation.
+As you evaluate suppliers, you will find many providers offering other cybersecurity services that could be useful for your organisation.
 For example, at evalian®, our incident response table-top exercises complement our outsourced CISO services, enabling you to effectively improve your internal incident response capabilities while giving you access to a trusted security expert who can spearhead incident response.

 Shortlisting suppliers is somewhat like an interview process.
 A good candidate organisation should give you a presentation of their services, be able to present you with examples of successful incident response investigations they have led and have a documented methodology they can share with you.

-Appoint your supplier
+Appointing your incident response supplier

 At the end of this process, you should have identified a supplier – or multiple suppliers – whom you would like to employ for incident response.
 At this stage, you can formally appoint this supplier.
-This should involve the creation of a detailed contract, featuring a scope of work, agreed terms regarding precisely what the supplier will assist your organisation with, along with defined costs and timelines – which may change in line with the level of support needed to respond to an incident.
+This should involve the creation of a detailed contract, featuring a scope of work, and agreed terms regarding precisely what the supplier will assist your organisation with, along with defined costs and timelines – which may change in line with the level of support needed to respond to an incident.